RohanDeo18/Clothing-Similarity/README.md

 This project aims to provide a clothing similarity search functionality using natural language processing techniques.
 Given a user's input text describing a desired clothing item, the system retrieves and ranks similar clothing items from a pre-defined dataset.
 Overview

 The clothing similarity project leverages the power of word embeddings and cosine similarity to find similarities between clothing items based on their descriptions.
 The Word2Vec model is used to encode text into numerical feature vectors, and cosine similarity is used to calculate the similarity scores.
-The dataset used in this project is created by scraping clothing data from Myntra.com and Ajio.com.
+The dataset used in this project is created by scraping a diverse set of clothing data from Myntra.com and Ajio.com.
-Instructions for Deployment

 ## Dataset Information

 The dataset used in this project is created by scraping clothing data from Myntra.com and Ajio.com.
-It contains a collection of clothing items along with their descriptions and URLs.
-The dataset is pre-processed and cleaned for use in the similarity search algorithm.
+It contains a collection of clothing items along with their descriptions, brands and URLs.
+The file preprocess.py is used to clean and process the dataset - it also stores the cleaned data in a json format (cleaned_data.json).
+This cleaned json dataset is then used in the similarity search algorithm.

 To deploy the clothing similarity application, follow these steps: